-After the 10-step booking process, you’ve finally made it to the payment page.
+After this multi-step booking process, you’ve finally made it to the payment page.
 Double check all the charges to ensure you're only paying for what you need.
 If everything looks correct, click "book reservation," and then double check the confirmation email once again.
 Should you change your mind within 24-hours of booking, you can still cancel for free as long as your travel is at least seven days away.

 Check-In for a Spirit Airlines Flight

 Long after you book, you'll likely continue to receive emails from Spirit offering the opportunity to purchase extras for your flight.
 If you've decided that you need more bags, pay for them before or during online check-in.
 Bag fees are much higher at the airport.
 When it finally comes time to check-in, do it online 24-hours before departure, and either print your boarding pass at home or use the kiosk for free check-in at the airport.
 Spirit lists a fee for kiosk check-in on its site, but I have never actually encountered such a fee myself when checking-in at an airport kiosk.
 However, if you wait in line and check-in at the counter, you are subject to a check-in fee.

 When checking in, you’ll be asked again if you want to pay to choose a seat.
 Although some may think that the computer is programmed to split up your party unless you pay, more often than not you’ll be auto-assigned seats next to each other as long as you’re on the same reservation and there are adjoining seats available.
 Of course, no guarantees.